How has the University of Sydney pioneered the design of its buildings to minimise their impact on the environment?

 In my opinion, the solution lies in welcoming industry into our universities.
 How?
 By creating knowledge clusters that aim to solve the problems we’re facing in the 21st century.
 People who are driven to do innovative work will need to use existing facilities, because so many areas lack the capital to acquire new equipment or build new facilities.

 Institutions like the University of Sydney already have the types of cutting-edge technology required to test innovative ideas, undertake research and development, and co-develop and co-design innovations that will drive society forward.
-The university’s Sydney Knowledge Hub (SKH)
+The university’s Sydney Knowledge Hub (SKH) is a great example of this theory being put into practice.
+Located opposite our incubator start-up space Incubate, SKH provides a co-working space for start-ups, non-profits and corporates to come on campus and access our facilities and researchers.
+In addition, we have well-established companies like Microsoft on site, working with colleagues in the Sydney Nanoscience Hub.
+Other examples include Rio Tinto, GE and Qantas.

 Sydney Knowledge Hub Architecture and Headshots and group shot photo shootSydney Knowledge Hub, architectural photography, headshots, start-ups